ljdbar/ljdbar/README.md

 Hi there 👋

-- 🔭 I’m currently improving my skills on Ruby on Rails
+- 🔭 I’m currently learning React Redux!
 - 📫 How to reach me: louisjdbarlas@gmail.com
 - 👇 Most recent project, with links to all my projects
 - 🌍 www.louisbarlas.com